joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-22-pass-cranberry-sauce.md

 as we noticed above, the probability distribution of the last person to get sauced will always be a geometric distribution that (when $\phi < 1$) decays like $\phi^{x-1}$ with its overall scale set by $(\phi^{-1} - 1)/(\phi^{N-1} - 1)$

-the scale factor is essentially insensitive to $N$ once there are more than $4$ people. for more and more people, we access small tail probabilities, but leave the rightward positions near $1$ almost unchanged. so, when $\phi < 1,$ the probability is exponentially supressed as we go counterclockwise around the circle.
+the scale factor is essentially insensitive to $N$ once there are more than $4$ people. for more and more people, we access small tail probabilities, but leave the rightward positions near $1$ almost unchanged. so, when $\phi < 1,$ the probability is exponentially suppressed as we go counterclockwise around the circle.

 if we want Uncle Zach to be last to get that famous sauce, our best bet is to put him to the left of where the sauce begins its voyage.